Meet TFCO Carer, Kayla

 “We all have a role to play when it comes to looking after our kids, supporting each other.
 If that means caring for a child for a short time so they can return to their family then that’s what we do,” says Kayla.

 And that’s exactly the idea with TFCO.
-This successful program places children and young people with a specially trained TFCO foster carer for around nine months and was developed as an alternative to residential placements for children and young people with severe emotional and behavioral difficulties.
+This successful program places children and young people with a specially trained TFCO foster carer for around nine months and was developed as an alternative to residential placements for children and young people with severe emotional and behavioural difficulties.

 At the end of the placement, the child or young person is reunified with their biological family (including kinship carers) or placed in lower intensity long-term foster care.